 Hospitality Management Colleges in New York City with Degree Info

-There are six schools within 50 miles of New York City that have hospitality management programs.
+There are several schools within 15 miles of downtown New York City that have hospitality management programs.
 Read an overview of three schools' programs, requirements and admission info and find out which school is the right one for you.

-Comparison of New York City Hospitality Management Schools
+New York City Colleges with Hospitality Management Programs

 |Hudson County Community College||New York Institute of Technology||St. John's University|